Strategies in Action

 Groups supporting a Climate Emergency Declaration

-The 55 groups below support one or other of the petitions that form part of the Climate Emergency Declaration campaign.
+The 55 groups below supported one or other of the early petitions that helped launch the Climate Emergency Declaration campaign.

 • 350 Melbourne – Facebook

 • Australian Religious Response to Climate Change (ARRCC) – website

 • Baby Boomers for Climate Change Action – website

 • Bayside Climate Change Action Group – website

 • Beyond Zero Emissions – website

 • CACE – Community Action for the Climate Emergency – website